Ne0n09/cloudflared-remotefalcon/README.md

 ___NOTE:___ Ignore the warning about 'This domain contains a wildcard."
 We will manually add the wildcard entry under the DNS settings later.

-Domain: yourdomain.com
+- Domain: yourdomain.com

-Service Type: HTTPS
+- Service Type: HTTPS

-Service URL: nginx
+- Service URL: nginx

+Click Additional application settings -> TLS

 1. Origin Server name: *.yourdomain.com
 2. HTTP2 connection: On